Obtain and test specimens from individuals

 Overview

-This standard covers obtaining specimens, testing some specimens in the work area, and forwarding some specimens for laboratory investigation.
+This standard covers obtaining specimens, testing some specimens at or near the patient's location, and forwarding some specimens for laboratory investigation.

 Collection of blood specimens is not included.